 1. Customize your own masks

 Give kids a mask they can decorate, which will increase the chance that they’ll wear it.
-Purchase a neutral-colored mask, and let your child decorate it however they wish — with drawing, glitter, stickers, or anything they like.
+Purchase a neutral-colored mask, and let your child decorate it however they wish — with drawings, glitter, stickers, or anything they like.

 “Create at least two to three different masks so your child can pick which one they would like to wear for the day,” Dr. Mudd says.
 “This provides a choice for your children, in a situation where they may feel they have little control.”